-Finally, we display the constraints for the constant amplitude galaxy bias at $0.4$ mJy (see \Cref{tab:flux_0p4_bg_Dz.}) which correspond to the dashed orange lines of the left panel of \Cref{fig:1d_plots}.
+Finally, we display the constraints for the constant amplitude galaxy bias at $0.4$ mJy (see \autoref{tab:flux_0p4_bg_Dz.}) which correspond to the dashed orange lines of the left panel of \autoref{fig:1d_plots}.
 The trends in the results here for the various modelling assumptions are again consistent with the picture seen for the same galaxy model at $0.18$ mJy, with two noteworthy differences.
 The first is that the auto-correlation constraints remain about the same irrespective of the flux density cut and the combined spectra results give slightly higher bias at the 0.4 mJy cut.
 Now, the combined data assuming \texttt{SKADS} and \texttt{HALOFIT} give $b_g=1.78^{+0.22}_{-0.15}$.

-In \Cref{fig:biases} we show the best-fit and the 68\% confidence intervals on the constant galaxy bias and the constant amplitude model as a function of redshift for our combined spectra with \texttt{HALOFIT} and assuming a \texttt{SKADS} redshift distribution at the flux density cut of $0.18$ mJy (the results are also very similar with the other flux density cut at $0.4$ mJy).
+In \autoref{fig:biases} we show the best-fit and the 68\% confidence intervals on the constant galaxy bias and the constant amplitude model as a function of redshift for our combined spectra with {the linear and \texttt{HALOFIT} power spectrum } and assuming a \texttt{SKADS} redshift distribution at the flux density cut of $0.18$ mJy (the results are also very similar with the other flux density cut at $0.4$ mJy).
 We also illustrate the bias measurements from different and mixed populations of galaxies found in other radio continuum works in the literature \citep[see caption for details]{Nusser15, Hale18, Alonso2021, Hale24, Nakoneczny24}, though a direct comparison with them is impossible due to the different combinations of spectra assumed as well as the different effective flux density limits.